Scheduler internals in Go ↔ Java: how your code is actually executed

 go func() { println("hi") }()

 Local queues are an optimization for cache locality.
 Under the hood, this reduces lock contention.
-In Java, the analog is thread-local queues in ForkJoinPool.
+In Java, the analogue is thread-local queues in ForkJoinPool.

 Used in high-concurrency systems.
 Plus — speed.
-Minus — balancing complexity.
+Minus — complexity of balancing.

 Global run queue